MicrosoftDocs/win32/desktop-src/Debug/symbol-paths.md

 ---
-Description: 'The DbgHelp library uses the symbol search path to locate debug symbols (.pdb and .dbg files).
-The search path can be made up of one or more path elements separated by semicolons.' ms.assetid: '3527f589-285b-4cdf-b024-17920971a904'
+Description: The DbgHelp library uses the symbol search path to locate debug symbols (.pdb and .dbg files).
+The search path can be made up of one or more path elements separated by semicolons. ms.assetid: 3527f589-285b-4cdf-b024-17920971a904
 title: Symbol Paths
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Symbol Paths